writethedocs/www/docs/conf/portland/2024/news/call-for-volunteers.md

 ## Call for Volunteers

-Our Volunteer Application is open!
+Our volunteer application is open!
 We are looking for volunteers to provide support with a variety of conference roles - registration, writing day, unconference, stage support, catering, load out, and more.

 Each individual who volunteers for two or more 3-4 hour shifts receives a free ticket to the conference.

-Application is open until early March, or when we have reached capacity.
+Applications are open until early March, or when we have reached capacity.

 Sign up today!
-Check out the [Volunteer page](https://writethedocs.org/conf/portland/2024/volunteer/) and [Volunteer Application form](https://docs.google.com/forms/d/e/1FAIpQLSfvU7kB_miEAPmHKiIynJ1fh7zsUEpgM2Xsya6Bm20olo3mYw/viewform?usp=sf_link) for more information
+Check out the [volunteer page](https://writethedocs.org/conf/portland/2024/volunteer/) and [volunteer application form](https://docs.google.com/forms/d/e/1FAIpQLSfvU7kB_miEAPmHKiIynJ1fh7zsUEpgM2Xsya6Bm20olo3mYw/viewform?usp=sf_link) for more information

 ## Hotel Discounts